Daily Houserule tweets: December 2022

 322

-Nice – but players will question $20 for a baton if a $3 torch is just as good.
+Nice – but players will question the $20 cost of a baton when a $3 torch is just as good (actually better, as you can also make it a fire baton).

 First: Consider making batons only $10, the same cost as a club or jo (yesterday’s entry).